Finally, I may proudly present to you: The Type 48 Assault gun carriage, better known as Revenant, from Halo Reach. <p>

-The design of the Revenant uses less curves ( or at least less pronouced ones ) and partially flat armour plates, but if you have a closer look to the outer surface, you will recognise some interesting tilts and twists.
+The design of the Revenant uses less curves (or at least less pronounced ones) and partially flat armor plates, but if you have a closer look to the outer surface, you will recognise some interesting tilts and twists.

 Many nights were spent with wracking my brain about this and that.

 I began with the cannon and it turned out as it is now.
-Maybe it should be mentioned, that 99% of the designing were done with the LDD ( there is a significant lack of unused bricks within these walls ).
-Doing all the work on the screen only is terrible.
-From my experience I can tell, that it is essential to play with the bricks from time to time ( but whom I'm telling this ).
+Maybe it should be mentioned, that 99% of the designing were done with the LDD (there is a significant lack of unused bricks within these walls).
+Doing all the work on the screen is only terrible.
+From my experience I can tell, that it is essential to play with the bricks from time to time ( but whom I'm telling this ). <br>

 When my PC broke down six weeks ago my "Yeah-lets-build-a-Revenant"-mood went with it.
-I spent some a lot of time with my girl-friend ( the love goes always first ) and when the new term begans I dare to look at that monster again.
+I spent a lot of time with my girl-friend (the love goes always first) and when the new term begans I dare to look at that monster again.